NORi: An ML-Augmented Ocean Boundary Layer Parameterization: High-resolution dataset for boundary layer turbulence

-All LES are run for 2 days, a compromise between a long enough simulation that captures the physics of turbulent mixing under different scenarios and short enough to limit the memory footprint of the calibration.
-This is because to reduce the computational cost, we do not perform checkpointing during the forward-backward automatic differentiation cycle, i.e., we save the model state at all intermediate time steps rather than at specific, sparsely distributed times.
-These intermediate states are needed for the serial-in-time paradigm of \textit{a posteriori} calibration during backpropagation, since the loss function depends on the entire trajectory of the model state.
-Using checkpointing reduces the memory footprint at the cost of increased computational time, as the model state at a specific time has to be recomputed from its nearest checkpoint.
+All LES are run for two days, a compromise between simulating long enough to capture the physics of turbulent mixing under different scenarios and keeping the memory footprint of the \textit{a posteriori} calibration of the 1D column model manageable.
+The backward propagation of gradients requires storing intermediate model states to compute parameter sensitivities over the entire simulation period.
+During the forward--backward automatic differentiation, we do not employ checkpointing; instead, we store the model state at every time step rather than only at a limited number of checkpoints.
+Introducing checkpointing would reduce the memory footprint but increase computational cost, because model states at specific times would need to be recomputed from their nearest checkpoint during backpropagation.